Ded Moroz: Slovenia

+"Dedek Mraz" (Grandpa Frost).
+Standard Slovenian costume figure designed by Maksim Gaspari (1952).

 In Slovenia, the name Ded Moroz was translated from Russian as Dedek Mraz (literally, "Grandpa Frost").
 Dedek Mraz is depicted as a slim man wearing a grey leather coat, which has fur inside and is decorated outside, and a round dormouse fur cap.
 This version of the character is based on traditional imagery, especially as depicted by Maksim Gaspari in images commissioned in 1952.
 Although the name was translated literally from the Soviet figure, other names for the character were also considered: Sneženi mož ("the Snow Man") and oca Triglav ("Daddy Triglav").
 A female figure named babica Zima (Grandma Winter) was also proposed.
 Initially he was said to live in Siberia, but with the Informbiro crisis and the schism between Yugoslavia and the Soviet Union his home was relocated to Mt.
 Triglav, Slovenia's (and also Yugoslavia's) highest peak.
 Public processions featuring the character began in Ljubljana in 1953.
 The notion of Grandpa Frost was ideologically useful because it served to reorient the December/January holidays away from religion (Saint Nicholas Day and Christmas) and towards the secular New Year.
 After the ousting of Communism at the beginning of the 1990s, two other "good old men" (as they are currently styled in Slovenian) reappeared in public: Miklavž ("Saint Nicholas") is said to bring presents on 6 December, and Božiček ("Christmas man"; usually depicted as Santa Claus) on Christmas Eve.
 St. Nicholas has had a strong traditional presence in Slovenian ethnic territory and his feast day remained celebrated in family circles throughout the Communist period.
 Until the late 1940s it was also said in some areas of Slovenia that Christkind (called Jezušček ("little Jesus") or Božiček) brought gifts on Christmas Eve.
 Slovenian families have different preferences regarding their gift-giver of choice, according to political or religious persuasion.
 Slovenian popular culture depicts Grandpa Frost, Saint Nicholas and Santa Claus as friends and has also started blending attributes of the characters, for example, mention of Santa's reindeer is sometimes mingled into the Grandpa Frost narrative at public appearances.
 Due to his non-religious character and strong institutionalization, Grandpa Frost continues to retain a public presence.